th-schwarz/pmcms/README.md

   * updated to spring 3.2.1
   * new property handling. there is now a strict difference between common, user and site properties
   * updated CodeMirror to 3.*
-  * new handling of images of a gallery, the are seperated from the other file resources
+  * new handling of images of a gallery, the are separated from the other file resources